msberends/AMR/README.md

 This `AMR` package basically does four important things:

-1. It **cleanses existing data**, by transforming it to reproducible and profound *classes*, making the most efficient use of R. These function all use artificial intelligence to get expected results:
+1. It **cleanses existing data**, by transforming it to reproducible and profound *classes*, making the most efficient use of R. These functions all use artificial intelligence to get 'more expected' results:

    * Use `as.bactid` to get an ID of a microorganism.
-It takes almost any text as input that looks like the name or code of a microorganism like "E. coli", "esco" and "esccol".
+The IDs are quite obvious - the ID of *E. coli* is "ESCCOL" and the ID of *S. aureus* is "STAAUR".
+This `as.bactid` function takes almost any text as input that looks like the name or code of a microorganism like "E. coli", "esco" and "esccol".
+Even `as.bactid("MRSA")` will return the ID of *S. aureus*.
 Moreover, it can group all coagulase negative and positive *Staphylococci*, and can transform *Streptococci* into Lancefield groups.
-This package has a database of ~2500 different (potential) human pathogenic microorganisms.
+To find bacteria based on your input, this package contains a freely available database of ~2,650 different (potential) human pathogenic microorganisms.
    * Use `as.rsi` to transform values to valid antimicrobial results.
 It produces just S, I or R based on your input and warns about invalid values.
 Even values like "<=0.002; S" (combined MIC/RSI) will result in "S".
    * Use `as.mic` to cleanse your MIC values.
-It produces a so-called factor (in SPSS calls this *ordinal*) with valid MIC values as levels.
+It produces a so-called factor (called *ordinal* in SPSS) with valid MIC values as levels.
 A value like "<=0.002; S" (combined MIC/RSI) will result in "<=0.002".
    * Use `as.atc` to get the ATC code of an antibiotic as defined by the WHO.
 This package contains a database with most LIS codes, official names, DDDs and even trade names of antibiotics.
-For example, the values "Furabid", "Furadantine", "nitro" will return the ATC code of Nitrofurantoine.
+For example, the values "Furabid", "Furadantine", "nitro" all return the ATC code of Nitrofurantoine.

 2. It **enhances existing data** and **adds new data** from data sets included in this package.

    * Use `EUCAST_rules` to apply [EUCAST expert rules to isolates](http://www.eucast.org/expert_rules_and_intrinsic_resistance/).
+   * Use `first_isolate` to identify the first isolates of every patient [using guidelines from the CLSI](https://clsi.org/standards/products/microbiology/documents/m39/) (Clinical and Laboratory Standards Institute).
+     * You can also identify first *weighted* isolates of every patient, an adjusted version of the CLSI guideline.
+This takes into account key antibiotics of every strain and compares them.
-   * Use `MDRO` (abbreviation of Multi Drug Resistant Organisms) to check your isolates for exceptional resistance with country-specific guidelines with or EUCAST rules.
+   * Use `MDRO` (abbreviation of Multi Drug Resistant Organisms) to check your isolates for exceptional resistance with country-specific guidelines or EUCAST rules.
 Currently, national guidelines for Germany and the Netherlands are supported.
-   * Data set `microorganisms` contains the family, genus, species, subspecies, colloqual name and Gram stain of almost 2500 microorganisms.
-This enables e.g. resistance analysis of different antibiotics per Gram stain.
+   * The data set `microorganisms` contains the family, genus, species, subspecies, colloquial name and Gram stain of almost 2,650 microorganisms (2,207 bacteria, 285 fungi/yeasts, 153 parasites, 1 other).
+This enables resistance analysis of e.g. different antibiotics per Gram stain.
+The package also contains functions to look up values in this data set.
+For example, to get properties of a bacteria ID, use `mo_genus`, `mo_family` or `mo_gramstain`.
+These functions can be used to add new variables to your data.
-   * Data set `antibiotics` contains the ATC code, LIS codes, official name, trivial name, trade name and DDD of both oral and parenteral administration.
+   * The data set `antibiotics` contains the ATC code, LIS codes, official name, trivial name, trade name and DDD of both oral and parenteral administration.
-   * Use `first_isolate` to identify the first isolates of every patient [using guidelines from the CLSI](https://clsi.org/standards/products/microbiology/documents/m39/) (Clinical and Laboratory Standards Institute).      * You can also identify first *weighted* isolates of every patient, an adjusted version of the CLSI guideline.
-This takes into account key antibiotics of every strain and compares them.

 3. It **analyses the data** with convenient functions that use well-known methods.

-   * Calculate the resistance (and even co-resistance) of microbial isolates with the `portion_R`, `portion_IR`, `portion_I`, `portion_SI` and `portion_S` functions, that can also be used with the `dplyr` package (e.g. in conjunction with `summarise`)
+   * Calculate the resistance (and even co-resistance) of microbial isolates with the `portion_R`, `portion_IR`, `portion_I`, `portion_SI` and `portion_S` functions.
+Similarly, the *amount* of isolates can be determined with the `count_R`, `count_IR`, `count_I`, `count_SI` and `count_S` functions.
+All these functions can be used [with the `dplyr` package](https://dplyr.tidyverse.org/#usage) (e.g. in conjunction with [`summarise`](https://dplyr.tidyverse.org/reference/summarise.html))
    * Plot AMR results with `geom_rsi`, a function made for the `ggplot2` package
    * Predict antimicrobial resistance for the nextcoming years using logistic regression models with the `resistance_predict` function
    * Conduct descriptive statistics to enhance base R: calculate kurtosis, skewness and create frequency tables

+4. It **teaches the user** how to use all the above actions.

+   * The package contains extensive help pages with many examples.
-4. It **teaches the user** how to use all the above actions, by showing many examples in the help pages.
-The package contains an example data set called `septic_patients`.
-This data set, consisting of 2000 blood culture isolates from anonymised septic patients between 2001 and 2017 in the Northern Netherlands, is real and genuine data.
+   * It also contains an example data set called `septic_patients`.
+This data set contains:
+     * 2,000 blood culture isolates from anonymised septic patients between 2001 and 2017 in the Northern Netherlands
+     * Results of 40 antibiotics (each antibiotic in its own column) with a total of 38,414 antimicrobial results
+     * Real and genuine data

 ## How to get it?
 All versions of this package [are published on CRAN](http://cran.r-project.org/package=AMR), the official R network with a peer-reviewed submission process.